• Skip to primary navigation

 Why is my homemade granola not crunchy?

-What to use to make granola stick together?
+What should I use to make granola stick together?

 • Healthy Granola with Dates and Ginger